openstack/charm-guide/doc/source/project/procedures/ovn-upgrade-2203.rst

 Juju version
 ~~~~~~~~~~~~

-Juju is running the latest stable version of its major and minor release (e.g.
+Juju must be running the latest stable version of its major and minor release
-2.9.x).
-This pertains to all three Juju components: client, controller model,
+(e.g. 2.9.x).
+This pertains to all three Juju components: client, controller
-and workload model. `Juju upgrade documentation`_ is available, but quick
+model, and workload model. `Juju upgrade documentation`_ is available, but
-guidance is also given below.
+quick guidance is also given below.

 First ensure that the client context is the cloud's controller and model (check
 with command :command:`juju whoami`).
 The essential commands are then: